I-693, Report of Medical Examination and Vaccination Record

 $0.
 Note that USCIS does not regulate fees charged by civil surgeons for medical examinations.
 Fees may vary by physician.

-Medical examinations completed on or after January 1, 2012, must be reported using the 10/11/11 version of Form I-693.
-If a medical examination completed on or after January 1, 2012, is submitted using an outdated form, USCIS will reject the form, and require the applicant to return to the civil surgeon in order to complete and resubmit the current version of Form I-693.
+Medical examinations completed on or after January 1, 2012, must be reported using a version of I-693 no older than 10/11/11.
+If a medical examination completed on or after January 1, 2012, is submitted using any version older than 10/11/11, USCIS will reject the form, and require the applicant to return to the civil surgeon in order to complete and resubmit the current version of Form I-693.

 USCIS requires most applicants seeking to adjust to lawful permanent resident status to submit the results of a medical examination by a designated civil surgeon on Form I-693, which indicates whether an applicant is or is not inadmissible to the United States on public health grounds.

 Note: The results of the medical examination are generally valid for only 12 months.
 Applicants should schedule the medical examination as close as possible to the time they file for adjustment of status, but provide sufficient time for the performance of laboratory testing or additional testing required under CDC's Technical Instructions.

 This page can be found at http://www.uscis.gov/i-693